So You Want to Learn Android App Development, here are the steps to become an Android Developer For Beginners

-You can run your android application on your Pc, using Android Emulator after which you can run Android Application on your Pc.
+You can run your Android application on your PC, using Android Emulator after which you can run Android Application on PC.
 But we recommend you to use a Smart phone of Android as it would be more convenient to test an Android App on a Smart Phone

-PC: The Pc should have Window 7 and its further updated operating systems.
+- PC: The PC should have Window 7 and its further updated Operating System.